 Step -5: Convert these pasted values into Text as Primavera P6 only reads a text.

-Step -6: To convert into text, select these values, go to Data tab, Click on text to column, check Delimited, next, check Comma, dropdown text qualifier and select the only comma ( the second option).
+Step -6: To convert into text, select these values, go to the Data tab, click on the text to the column, check Delimited, next, check Comma, dropdown text qualifier and select the only comma ( the second option).
 Next and then Check Text and Finish.

 Step -6: Save and Close the MS Excel file.